There are various accessories that you should take on your Kilimanjaro trek.

-To get you started here are some of the most important Kilimanjaro accessories.
+Here are some of the most important Kilimanjaro accessories.

-A good water bottle is a must.
+A good water bottle or hydration bladder is a must.

 To ensure you remain well hydrated and starve off the symptoms of altitude sickness you need to drink between 2-3 litres of water each day.